Setting up a videoconference in the mLab

 If you've scheduled a videoconference in the mLab, the equipment will be set up on arrival and someone will be there to assist.
 If the equipment is not set up, here's what to do.
 These instructions use the 20” iMac in the corner of the room which is usually hooked up to the projector.
 These instructions are for using MacOS; that computer will also boot into Windows if you prefer.

-The camera below the center of the whiteboard beside the computer.
+The camera is below the center of the whiteboard.
 Make sure that it's plugged in to the black logitech adapter.
-Inside the Skype, ensure that the camera is selected as the video device in the preferences.
+In Skype, ensure that the camera is selected as the video device in the preferences.
 If set up correctly the camera should automatically pan towards the conference table.

 Make sure the Phoenix Quattro microphone/speaker device (small, squat, circular, and silver – generally lives on the desk to the right of the corner iMac) is plugged into the computer.
 The USB cable for the Phoenix is long enough to extend to the conference table.
 The end going into the back of the computer is turquoise and silver.
 It will fit into one of the three USB ports on the back of the machine.

 Turn on the Phoenix by pressing the circular power button on the side of the device.
 The buttons should show a blue backlight to indicate that it has power.
 To turn it off, hold down the button for several seconds.

 Set both the computer volume (Preference Pane or menubar) and the Skype volume (in the call window, once you get it going) near or at maximum, and use the volume buttons on the Phoenix to control sound level.
 If the audio sounds distorted even when you lower it on the Phoenix then you can try lowering the volume on the computer a little bit.

 In case of technical difficulties with the Skype connection, or to tie in a regular phone call with a Skype session, the Phoenix Quattro can also function as a conference phone.